hgcl/clara-le/pages/posts/9-new-website-for-2021.md

  </figcaption>
 </figure>

-## Life Peek: New website for 2021
+## Life peek: New website for 2021

 I had an incredibly productive last week of the year, as I threw together my new website from scratch[^1].
 Having a clear and attainable goal really helped me speed learn through the basics of React.
 I realized that I actually do learn best by _doing_.